-The holding of real properties and/or beneficiary interests in real properties is subject to fixed asset tax at the rate of 1.4%.
+The holding of real properties and/or beneficiary interests in real properties as of 1st January is subject to fixed asset tax at the rate of 1.4%.
 City planning tax of 0.3% is also imposed depending on the area such as Tokyo.